JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-create-first-app.md

 Here, the common source set defines an expected `getPlatform()` function and has actual implementations, `AndroidPlatform()` for the Android app and `IOSPlatform()` for the iOS app, in the platform source sets.

-While generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations into a single `getPlatform()` function with the correct implementation.
+When generating the code for a specific platform, the Kotlin compiler merges expected and actual declarations into a single `getPlatform()` function with the correct implementation.

 That's why expected and actual declarations should be defined in the same package – they are merged into one declaration in the resulting platform code.
-Any invocation of the expected `getPlatform()` function in the generated platform code should refer to the correct actual implementation.
+Any invocation of the expected `getPlatform()` function in the generated platform code then refers to the correct actual implementation.

 Now you can run the apps and see all of this in action.